-Finalized validation records will be reviewed and approved using the Method Validation Review (CHEM-013) form.
+Finalized validation records will be reviewed and approved using the applicable Method Validation Review form (CHEM-013a, CHEM-013b, or CHEM-013c).

 3.5 Validation Summary

 A Validation Summary (CHEM-012) form will be completed for each CU validation study that results in a new technical procedure.
 The individual that led the validation study will complete the form and provide it to the applicable TL.
 If the TL is the "Lead Scientist" for the study, then another SME will review and approve the validation summary.
 The summary will briefly describe the performance characteristics that were evaluated to include the values that were obtained for the performance characteristics, if applicable.
 Other details may be included in the summary.
 An abstract for a scientific article is a basic model that may be considered when composing the summary.